Skip to content

 Because every child and client is unique, and couture sizing respects those differences.

 Each rental product page includes the gown’s exact garment measurements.
+These are the gown’s true specs — not a general body size estimate.

 Sizing Is Our Rental Superpower